sait-wbdv/fall-2021/src/courses/cpnt260/day09.md

 `absolute`
 : Element position is relative to its parent element `fixed`
-: Like absolute but instead the element ignores the document folow and is relative to the browser window `static`
+: Like absolute but instead the element ignores the document flow and is relative to the browser window `static`
 : The default position.
 Element is rendered in order of the document flow `sticky`
-: Element's position is based on the scroll position
+: Element's position is based on the scroll position.
+Note that this doesn't have 100% browser support

 ---